Changwei-Ouyang/FineTea/README.md

 </p>
 <br>
 <br>
 This is the release address of the FineTea dataset.
-If you need the dataset for experiments, please send an email to yunyics@163.com.
+If you need the dataset for experiments, please sign the end user license, and send an email to yunyi@gnnu.edu.cn.